Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 = Executive summary
 #v(40pt)

-OpShin is a programming language designed to simplify smart contract development on the Cardano blockchain.
-By leveraging valid Python syntax, OpShin lowers the barrier to entry for developers familiar with Python, enabling them to write smart contracts in a language they already know.
-However, OpShin is a restricted subset of Python, tailored specifically for the constraints and requirements of blockchain development.
+OpShin is a programming language for developing smart contracts on the Cardano blockchain.
+It uses valid Python syntax, so developers who know Python can quickly get started.
+However, OpShin is a simplified, limited version of Python, designed to meet the special needs of blockchain development.
 #v(15pt)
 - *Key Components:*
   - *Type System:* OpShin introduces an `aggressive static type inferencer` to